How to Create a WordPress Staging Site (4 Easy Methods Explained)

 Full Guide here →

-Method 2: Creating Staging Sites from Templates with InstaWP
+Method 2: Creating Staging Sites from a Snapshot with InstaWP

-InstaWP allows users to create staging sites in WordPress using templates, making it easy to replicate configurations and settings across multiple environments.
-These templates can be created by you or downloaded/purchased from the InstaWP Template store.
+InstaWP allows users to create staging sites in WordPress using snapshots, making it easy to replicate configurations and settings across multiple environments.
+These snapshots are the saved versions of your previously saved sites as Snapshots.

 Here’s how to create a WordPress staging site from a template using InstaWP: